Skip to main content

 export ENDOR_SCAN_PYTHON_GLOBAL_SITE_PACKAGES=true

-If you do not set up the virtual environment, Endor Labs attempts to set it up with all the code dependencies, however, we recommend that you install all dependencies in a virtual environment for the most accurate results.
+If you do not set up the virtual environment, Endor Labs attempts to set it up with all the code dependencies.
+Install all dependencies in a virtual environment for the most accurate results.
+If you use custom scripts without manifest files to assemble your dependencies, set up the virtual environment and install the dependencies first.

-In addition to scanning public Python projects, Endor Labs provides support to fetch and scan private Python repositories.
-Endor Labs will fetch the resources from the authenticated endpoints and perform the scan, and you can view the dependencies and findings.
+Endor Labs supports fetching and scanning dependencies from private PyPI package registries.
+Endor Labs will fetch resources from authenticated endpoints and perform the scan, allowing you to view the resolved dependencies and findings.
+See PyPI package manager integrations for more information on configuring private registries.

 Run a scan